thevoiceless/ping-traceroute/README.md

 Behavior
 ----------
 Both ping.py and tracert.sh are written to fail as fast as possible.
 Both will inform the user of incorrect arguments and/or usage, including any error messages from running the ping command.
 When running tracert.sh, it looks for ping.py in two locations: The directory in which tracert.sh is saved, and the directory from which it is being called.
-This wasn't a requirement for the project, just something I wanted to try.
 If a host does not respond 5 times in a row, tracert.sh will inform the user and then exit.